 Skip to main contentArrow Right

-• Collecting pertinent information, such as names, phone numbers, emails and any relevant documentation
+• Collecting user information: Names, phone numbers, emails, and any relevant documentation.

-• Analyzing login attempts and checking them against stored credentials
+• Monitoring login activity: Analyzing login attempts against stored credentials to prevent unauthorized access.

 The capabilities of different CIAM platforms vary, but they’re often at least partly the solution for an app’s security, user management, and authentication needs.
 While some CIAM solutions provide on-premise support, most are Identity-as-a-Service (IDaaS) platforms hosted on the cloud.